Medowhill/pl_articles/en/3/index.md

 Since the programs are simple, two programs look similar but it is important to understand two different perspectives of what a program is.

 Secondly, look at the phrases 'avoids changing-state and mutable data' and 'using only pure functions.'
-The previous article said that functional programming avoids mutable variables.
+The last article said that functional programming avoids mutable variables.
 Functional programming does not modify data including variables and objects.
 States, which change throughout the execution of programs, do not exist.
 Due to the lack of states, a function always does the same stuff and for given the same argument, always returns the same value.
 Such functions are called *pure functions*.

 In practice, especially for large-scale projects, using only immutable things in the whole code is usually inefficient.
 Most real-world functional languages provide mutable variables or structures like `var` of Scala, `ref` of OCaml, and `set!` and `box` of Racket.
 However, during the course, you will see that functional programming uses immutable things in most cases but can still express a lot of programs without difficulties.
 I discuss the advantages of immutability in a later section of the article.